KittyGiraudel/site/_posts/2014-03-24-git-tips-and-tricks-part-3.md

   - git
 ---

+{% info %}
-> This is the 3rd part of the _Git Tips & Tricks_ series from Loïc Giraudel.
+This is the 3rd part of the _Git Tips & Tricks_ series from Loïc Giraudel.
 If you missed the [first post](/2014/03/10/git-tips-and-tricks-part-1/) and the [the second one](/2014/03/17/git-tips-and-tricks-part-2/), be sure to give them a read!
 And now roll up your sleeves, because this is getting wicked!
+{% endinfo %}

 Hi people !
 Welcome to the third part of this Git Tips & Tricks series !
 This week I’m going to start with 2 useful tricks to fix conflicts or just see diff in a graphical tool instead of command line.
 Then we’ll explore the magic of the Git `bisect` command.
 Finally I will show how to merge commits into a single one before pushing it.
 What do you think?
 Let’s go?